wp-plugins/posts-in-page/readme.txt

 == Screenshots ==

+1. Embed a shortcode into a page and it'll automatically pull in the post(s) you need.

 == Frequently Asked Questions ==

 = What is the point of this plugin? =

-Well, some of our clients wanted to output some posts in a specific page without fiddling with templates.
-This plugin goes well page specific sidebars and giving you a more granular control of sidebars on specific categories/post-types etc.
+Some of our clients wanted to output some posts in a specific page without fiddling with templates.

+This plugin goes well with our [Simple Page Specific Sidebars](http://wordpress.org/extend/plugins/page-specific-sidebars/) plugin, and gives you more granular control of sidebars on specific categories, post-types, etc.

 = How do I change the output template =